List of people from Ithaca, New York

 This is a list of people who either were born in Ithaca, New York or who lived there other than when attending Cornell University or Ithaca College.
-The county in which Ithaca resides, Tompkins County, New York, is ranked eighth in all 3,144 U.S. counties for the highest density of culturally notable baby boomers.
+Tompkins County, where Ithaca is located, ranked eighth among the 3,144 U.S. counties for the highest density of culturally notable baby boomers, according to a 2014 analysis by The New York Times.